remix-run/remix/docs/tutorials/jokes.md

 ### Auth Flow Overview

-So our authentication will be the traditional username/password variety.
+So our authentication will be of the traditional username/password variety.
 We'll be using [`bcrypt`](https://npm.im/bcrypt) to hash our passwords so nobody will be able to reasonably brute-force their way into an account.

 💿 Go ahead and get that installed right now so we don't forget: